 William P. Hardy is a Partner with Hinshaw & Culbertson LLP, in Springfield, focusing on civil appeals before Illinois intermediate appellate courts, the Supreme Court of Illinois, and the United States Court of Appeals for the Seventh Circuit.
-He also maintains an active litigation practice and has tried cases before juries, judges, arbitrators, and various administrative agencies.
 Mr. Hardy is a Past President of the Appellate Lawyers Association and remains active as Cochair of the Past Presidents Committee.
 From 1994 to 2002, Mr. Hardy served as a contractual administrative law judge for the Illinois Department of Public Health, where he presided over more than 50 administrative hearings in cases involving alleged abuse and neglect in nursing homes.
 He received his J.D. cum laude from Southern Illinois University School of Law, where he served on the Law Review and as President of the Moot Court Board.

-Kara Kapp is a member with Cozen O’Connor, in Chicago, where she concentrates her practice in appellate, commercial litigation, and criminal defense.
-Ms. Kapp is Amicus Committee Chair of Women Lawyers on Guard, has been named a 2018 Rising Star by SuperLawyers, D.C., and received a 2014 Seventh Circuit Bar Association Pro Bono and Public Service Team Award.
-She earned her J.D. from Stanford Law School, her M.A. from Stanford University, and her B.A. summa cum laude from Dartmouth College, where she received the Downey Family Prize in environmental studies.
+Kara L. Kapp is a Partner with Cozen O’Connor, in Chicago, where she concentrates her practice in white collar and civil and criminal appeals.
+Ms. Kapp has been honored with a National Law Journal’s Rising Stars Award, her firm’s Pro Bono Lawyer of the Year Award, and the Seventh Circuit Bar Association’s Pro Bono and Public Service Award.
+She earned her J.D. from Stanford Law School, her M.A. from Stanford University, and her B.A. summa cum laude from Dartmouth College.

 Jason F. Krigel is an Assistant Attorney General in the Office of the Illinois Attorney General, in Chicago.
-Previously, he worked as an associate at Jenner & Block LLP, in Chicago, in the firm’s Litigation Department and Professional Responsibility Practice Group.
+Mr. Krigel is a member of the Illinois Appellate Lawyers and the Chicago Bar Associations.
 He served as a law clerk to U.S. District Court Judge Joan B. Gottschall in the Northern District of Illinois, and he received his J.D. from the University of Chicago Law School.
-Before attending law school, Mr. Krigel worked as a political consultant and fundraiser.

 Barry Levenstam is a Partner at Jenner & Block LLP, in Chicago, where his practice emphasizes civil and criminal appellate litigation, as well as complex civil litigation.
 He has served as counsel for parties or amici in more than 100 appeals in the U.S. Supreme Court, U.S. Courts of Appeals across the country, the Illinois Supreme Court and appellate courts, and various other states’ appellate and supreme courts.
 During law school, Mr. Levenstam served as a judicial extern for the Hon.
 Robert J. Steigmann.
 Mr. Levenstam clerked for Judge Philip W. Tone on the U.S. Court of Appeals for the Seventh Circuit.
 Mr. Levenstam is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
 He maintains an active pro bono practice and undertakes appointments from the Seventh Circuit frequently.
 The Federal Bar Association recognized Mr. Levenstam with the Walter J. Cummings Award “for excellence in advocacy on the part of appointed counsel” before the Seventh Circuit (1995), and the Seventh Circuit Bar Association honored him with its First Annual Justice John Paul Stevens Pro Bono Award (2010).
 Mr. Levenstam has lectured for the Seventh Circuit Bar Association, the Federal Bar Association, the Illinois Institute for Continuing Legal Education, and the DuPage County Bar Association on preserving error for appeal and on appellate practice generally.